Aqua Intel Aotearoa

 We have used Geographic Information Systems (GIS) mapping to get initial indications of the most productive water sources for each region.

-Using that information, we plan to do more in-depth assessments of specific water sources in each region, where this is of value to the region’s communities.
+Using that information, we are undertaking in-depth assessments of specific water sources in each region, where this is of value to the region’s communities.
 These include aquifer mapping, surface water monitoring and test drilling.

 A FEW DEFINITIONS